-All full-time and part-time officers, employees, directors and key persons (including consultants and prospective employees) of the Company and its subsidiaries are eligible to participate in the Plan, subject to the discretion of the administrator.
-As of December 31, 2010, the Company and its subsidiaries had approximately 1,242 employees and seven non-employee directors.
+All full-time and part-time officers, employees, directors and key persons (including consultants and prospective employees) of athenahealth and its subsidiaries are eligible to participate in the Plan, subject to the discretion of the administrator.
+As of December 31, 2011, athenahealth and its subsidiaries had approximately 1,795 employees and eight non-employee directors.